Tara’s Adventure on the West Highland Way

 Rowardennan to Inverarnan

-Day 3 on the West Highland Way saw Tara and Scott walk from Rowardennan to Inverarnan.
+Day 3 on the West Highland Way saw us walk from Rowardennan to Inverarnan.
 It was another day of blue sky and sunshine.

-The first half of their walk would take them to Inversnaid along undulating loch side paths with short steep climbs and rocky sections.
+The first half of our walk would took us to Inversnaid along undulating loch side paths with short steep climbs and rocky sections.
 If you prefer, then some of this may be bypassed by opting for the alternative route on forestry tracks.
-Their chosen route took them through lovely oak woods with wonderful views over the loch.
+Our chosen route took us through lovely oak woods with wonderful views over the loch.

-Tara and Scott took a break at Inversnaid and ate their packed lunches which had been prepared at previous night’s accommodation.
+We took a break at Inversnaid and ate our packed lunches which had been prepared at previous night’s accommodation.
 However, it’s worth knowing the hotel there has plenty on the menu including 50p teas and coffees, and they were doing a roaring trade.
 It’s a great spot to sit alongside the loch and have a rest.

-Tara tells us the second half of their day was quite demanding, about two thirds of it still alongside the loch, but now on tougher terrain, rocky with tree roots and a considerable amount of up and down.
+The second half of our day was quite demanding, about two thirds of it still alongside the loch, but now on tougher terrain, rocky with tree roots and a considerable amount of up and down.
 Later the woodland opens out rewarding the walker with amazing views before the path descends gently to Inverarnan.

 Let’s take a look at some images from day 3.